jiaye-wu/jiaye-wu.github.io/_posts/2025-02-09-blog-post-PC-trick01.md

 If you have more than one physical drive in your system, having additoinal letters is natural.
 However, some systems have only one physical drive, problems can exist with file management (**consistency through file path, the need for keeping and maintaining different versions of file-sync configurations and keeping track of the change between the configurations**).

+**Note**: the file name and the path in the following tutorial can be arbitrary.
+You can change them at will according to your specific use-case scenario.

 ### Solution 1: partitioning the only drive (not recommended)

 You can go to disk management and partition your drive into two letters, one for your OS and one for your files.
 Then you can use one sync-configuration file for all your PCs.